snoplus/data-flow-documentation/getting_started/elements/website.md

 #### **Granfana**
 Grafana shows us the transfer status of data from SNOLAB being triplicated to our three primary sites.
 If transfer efficiency drops for a significant period of time, there is an issue with one of the sites.
-* To login, click the following link, and choose "CERN Single Sign On" then you can sign in using a shared SNO+ account.
-Please inquire to the processing channel on Slack for more information.
+* To login, click the following link, and choose "CERN Single Sign On", and on the next page, click on "Guest Access".
+Then, use the processing account - please inquire to the processing channel on Slack for more information.

 [https://monit-grafana.cern.ch/login](https://monit-grafana.cern.ch/login)